saksham-ssingh/Coffee-Shop-Sales-Analysis-Dashboard-/README.md

 - Recognized best-selling products, guiding inventory and promotional strategies.
 - Gained insights into store-wise performance, useful for location-based marketing efforts.

----

-You can customize this further based on your specific findings and the features of your dashboard.
-Let me know if you want any refinements! 🚀